Teaching punctuation rules? I have a punctuation guide for teachers and students!

 I am currently reading George, the king, and I; Ella, My Sister: A Story; and Denise, a Hero. (book or movie titles)

 When you’re providing direct instruction for punctuation rules, take these examples with you as a guide!
 Soon, you’ll be asking students to provide examples and won’t need my talking points.
+Teaching semicolons requires lots of application to writing.

+Punctuation lessons typically include apostrophes because students find them confusing.
 An apostrophe serves two main purposes: to show possession, and to create a contraction.

 With older students, I build on prior knowledge whenever I can.
 Doing so boosts students’ confidence with grammar and writing.
 Students probably have covered apostrophe rules but need a quick review.